listenToRipley/javascript-workbook/06week/README.md

     get the id of player
+    using the ID, create a copy of that person in   listOfPlayers[] add the class of Player to that person
+    REMOVE that li from the the list of people HTML the ul items only include name and skill
+      !
+HOW
+      You have the list of players in the HTML
+      They get added to the DB list.

-    using the ID, create a copy of that person in   listOfPlayers[] add the class of Player to that person remove that li from the the list of people HTML the ul items only include name and skill add a buttons of blue() & red() this function should be triggered inside of this element update html content
+    add a buttons of blue() & red() this function should be triggered inside of this element update html content